open-o11y/aws-o11y-good-practices/docs/recipes/ec2-eks-metrics-go-adot-ampamg.md

 ```
 Other regions are currently unsupported for Amazon Managed Prometheus service.

-Make sure you have installed the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) command in your environment
+Make sure you have installed the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) command in your environment.

 Create your cluster using the following command.
 ```